 3. Don’t Get Boxed In

 You may have limited space with a 10×20 trade show booth, but that doesn’t mean you can’t be creative.
 Once you’ve locked in on a theme, you can use the space as a blank canvas and decorate it in any way you deem fit.
-While you’re considering the booth’s layout, think about whether it’s open and inviting.
+While considering the booth’s layout, consider whether it’s open and inviting.

-Do you have enough empty space to allow visitors to stick around for a while and chat?
+Do you have enough space to allow visitors to stick around for a while and chat?
 Most booths have an entrance and a straight line that leads to the exit.
-These booths almost shepherd people through the space without giving them a chance to truly experience anything.
+These booths almost shepherd people through the space without giving them a chance to experience anything truly.

 To get people interested in your offerings, consider using a variety of elements that cater to different senses.
 Instead of pin-up graphics on your back wall, you can use LED screens or projectors to play videos that tell your company’s story.

 To ensure people are comfortable while watching these videos, set up a lounge area with phone charging stations – these are generally very popular and will draw in a large crowd.

 Replace regular marketing standees with interactive display kiosks that customers can fidget with.
 These kiosks could provide knowledge about your offerings or give people more insight into your company’s beliefs.

 Most 10×20 booths are small and uninviting as they have plastic chairs and tables that look pretty uncomfortable.
 On top of that, the printed backdrops are rather plain and boring and don’t add anything to the overall ambiance.

 You can quickly rectify this and give your trade show booth a little extra oomph by creating a textured space.
 You can craft backdrops out of stone, wood, or even brushed metal.